Why a Wedding Album | Wedding Photographer, Rochester, NY

 Nothing is like holding your grandparent’s wedding album in your hands.
 You can feel the aged binding popping as you open it, stiff from sitting on the shelf.
 You can smell the pages, a little dusty after all these years.
-You can physically turn the pages, one by one, reliving one of the happiest days of their lives.
+Physically turn the pages, one by one, reliving one of the happiest days of their lives.
 I still love flipping through my grandparent’s old album even though I’ve done it many times before.
 I enjoy being able to pause on a picture, bring it closer to my face to see the details in the background.
 When I was younger, my dad would pull out the album and tell me stories as he turned the pages.

 It’s just not the same on a computer screen.
 Even in today’s digital world, wedding heirloom albums are just as important, if not more so.
 So many of us have tons of images that have already become lost in the void of our Google Drive or iPhone albums, even though they’re just a couple years old.
 And in twenty years, who knows where all of those images will be or how easy we can access them.

 Where will your images be?
 On an out-of-date computer or stored on an incompatible flash drive?
 Maybe a CD?
 Those things are already becoming obsolete.